 - Avoiding triggers cannot prevent all crises

 Diabetes is a chronic condition that prevents the body’s ability to use food (i.e., glucose) properly.
 Food is converted into energy for the body with the help of the hormone insulin.
 The student with diabetes usually has a pancreas that makes little or no insulin or the body (i.e., cells) develops resistance to the insulin.
 As a result, the body cannot properly use the food for energy, and blood sugar levels rise.

 Policy No. 1301

 Health services provided by the District of Columbia School Health Nursing Program do not routinely include medical treatment or medication except for minor first aid in the case of accidents and in emergency situations.

-District law, however, authorizes licensed registered nurses and practical nurses to administer medication n the school setting under certain circumstances.
+District law, however, authorizes licensed registered nurses and practical nurses to administer medication in the school setting under certain circumstances.
 District Law 17-1707 authorizes school employees who have been trained to administer medications during hours when the licensed nurses are not in assigned schools.
-It also allows, students who have been authorized by their parents and licensed practitioner to carry and self-administer inhaler asthma medication and auto injectable epinephrine to self-manage their asthma or anaphylaxis or both conditions during the school day.
+It also allows students, who have been authorized by their parents and licensed practitioner, to carry and self-administer inhaler asthma medication and auto injectable epinephrine to self-manage their asthma or anaphylaxis or both conditions during the school day.

 Policy Title: The Responsibility of Administration of Medication by Licensed Nursing Personnel and Trained School Employee

 The need for assistance for the aforementioned disabilities care tasks will vary from student to student.
 The licensed nurse or designated medication administer are mandated to follow the physician’s Action Plan for that student and the physicians explicit orders documented when dispensing medication.

 Richard Wright Public Charter School’s Action Plan, Step One: